 For questions about volunteer judging, contact NAJA Program Manager Sterling Cosper at firstname.lastname@example.org.

 - The entry fee is $25 per entry for professional, associate or tribal media members, $10 per entry for student members, and $50 per entry for non-members.
-Entries will be accepted through April 30, 2021.
+Entries will be accepted through the extended deadline of May 28, 2021.

 - Payment will be accepted via credit card, PayPal or invoice / check for tribal media.
 PayPal will process all credit card payments at the point of sale (you do not have to have a PayPal account to utilize this service).